Clean Water and Air

 Chesterfield Cooperative Extension, a part of the Department of Parks and Recreation, also works to keep the county’s water usage environmentally friendly.
 Their Grass Roots program will help you get a healthy lawn using sustainable fertilizers that won’t pollute waterways.

 If you own a private water supply like a well or spring, it is your responsibility to regularly test water quality and maintain the water system.
 Find out how at a Well Water Testing Clinic.

 Resource Protection Areas (RPAs) are corridors of environmentally sensitive land near important waterways.
-To learn more about RPAs and our county’s efforts to protect and restore them, read Environmental Engineering's Chesterfield County Resource Protection Area Restoration Guide (PDF) or, for quick reference, the Resource Protection Area Brochure (PDF).
+To learn more about RPAs and our county’s efforts to protect and restore them, read Environmental Engineering's Chesterfield County Resource Protection Area Restoration Guide (PDF).

 Constructed in 1965, the Swift Creek Reservoir is one of the county’s three water sources.
 Learn more about Swift Creek Reservoir and Watershed.